MetOffice/simulation-systems/source/WorkingPractices/TestSuites/lfric_apps.rst

 .. tip::

-    For LFRic Apps it is possible to update the checksum files on your branch as you progress your development aid with testing.
+    For LFRic Apps it is possible to update the checksum files on your branch as you progress your development to aid with testing.
 Details on how to do this are on the :ref:`KGO page <kgo>`.

 Below is a (by no means comprehensive) set of groups that you may wish to use on Met Office systems.
 Note that there is a lot of overlap between these groups, and that you can specify more than one at once, e.g. ``--group=developer,gungho_model``.

 +--------------------+----------------------------------------------------------+
 | Group              | Description                                              |